nicarq/sovereign-sdk/examples/demo-rollup/README_CELESTIA.md

   - Waits until the container is started
   - Sets up the config
     - `examples/demo-rollup/rollup_config.toml` is modified -
-      - `start_height` is set to `3`, which is the block in which sequencers are funded with credits
+      - `genesis_height` is set to `3`, which is the block in which sequencers are funded with credits
       - `celestia_rpc_auth_token` is set to the auth token exposed by sequencer (in <repo_root>/docker/credentials directory)
       - `celestia_rpc_address` is set to point to `127.0.0.1` and the `RPC_PORT`
 - `make stop`: